 - Encouragement of sound data management techniques right from the point of data collection

-- Archiving the data in order to preserve it for the future
+- Archiving data in order to preserve it for the future

-- Making the data available for project participants or the public and responding to their requests
+- Making data available for project participants or the public and responding to their requests

-Techniques in data collection and processing are continually evolving.
-This can have a direct effect on how the data need to be managed and data scientists often have to develop new processing approaches.
+Data collection and processing techniques are continually evolving.
+This can have a direct effect on how data need to be managed; Data Scientists often have to develop new processing approaches.
 This involves working closely with

-- Marine project scientists to develop a clear scientific insight into the data being handled
+- Marine project scientists - to develop clear scientific insight into the data being handled

-The Data Scientists participate directly in some research cruises.
-They assist and promote correct data management procedures during collection of the raw data.
-During the cruise, they also have the opportunity to familiarise themselves with data collection equipment and techniques.
+Data Scientists participate directly in some research cruises.
+They assist and promote correct data management procedures as the raw data are collected.
+Cruise experience also gives them the opportunity to familiarise themselves with data collection equipment and techniques.

 Each Data Scientist’s duties vary depending on their individual responsibilities and expertise.
 Some may be very specific, such as responding to enquiries and requests for data.
 Some have staff management responsibilities.
-Some even get involved in IT development.
+Some are involved in IT development.
 All have direct contact with those collecting the data.

-The IT group develop and maintain the software infrastructure that supports our activities.
-They are also responsible for writing the applications necessary to deliver data on CDROM or via the web.
+The IT group (Software Developers, Webmaster and Database Manager) develop and maintain the software infrastructure that supports our activities, including the applications necessary to deliver data via the web.
 They have skills in

 - C and C++